Different seniority states of $^{119-126}$Sn isotopes: shell model description: Shell model Hamiltonian and model space

+The calculated values of the $13/2^-$, $15/2^-$, $19/2^-$, $23/2^-$, $27/2^-$ levels are 168 keV, 265 keV, 310 keV, 240 keV and 285 keV lower than their respective experimental counterparts, though the calculated pattern of the $^{119}$Sn spectrum is very similar to the experimental one.
 The spectrum of $^{121}$Sn is given in Fig.~\ref{f_sn121}.
 The calculation gives $11/2^-$ as the ground state of $^{121}$Sn, while in the experiment the energy of this level is 6 keV.

 The calculated values of the $15/2^-$, $19/2^-_1$, $19/2^-_2$, $23/2^-$, $27/2^-$, $31/2^-_1$ levels are 143 keV, 101 keV, 161 keV, 66 keV, 116 keV, 213 keV lower than their experimental counterparts.
 The calculated $29/2^-$ level is 203 keV higher than that of the experiment.
 Only the calculated value of this level is larger, otherwise the calculated pattern of the $^{121}$Sn spectrum is now similar to the experimental one up to $31/2^-_1$ level, while it was up to $27/2^-$ in the case of $^{119}$Sn.
-From these differences it is also seen that the agreement of the calculated values of the $^{121}$Sn energy levels is much better with the experiment than in the case of $^{119}$Sn.
-After $31/2_1^-$ the calculated pattern is not similar to that of the experimental one.
-There are levels $19/2_2^-$ at 2455 keV, $29/2^-$ at 3904 keV, $(31/2_2^-)$ at 4290 keV, $(37/2^-_1)$ at 5659 keV, $(37/2_2^-)$ at 5908 keV, $(39/2^-)$ at 6222 keV after this level.
-The calculated $35/2_1^-$ and $35/2_2^-$ levels are very close to each other with only 29 keV difference.
-Then the the sequences of calculated levels $37/2^-_1$, $37/2_2^-$ and $39/2^-$ are the same with the experimental ones and they are 453 keV, 205 keV and 426 keV lower than the experimental ones.

 More experimental data are available for the positive parity levels of $^{121}$Sn as compared to $^{119}$Sn.
 The calculated pattern is similar to the experimental one.
-The first two positive parity levels are 119 keV, 117 keV higher as compared to the experimental ones.
-The calculated $21/2^+$ level is only 32 keV lower than the experimental one.